cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 # Inner-loop with Res-Edge

-- ResEdge helps build a powerful system for automated deployment, update, management, and observability for thousands of Kubernetes clusters
+- Res-Edge helps build a powerful system for automated deployment, update, management, and observability for thousands of Kubernetes clusters
-- This lab will go over steps to run Res-Edge data service with Observability in Codespaces
+- This lab will go over steps to run Res-Edge Data Service with Observability in Codespaces
 - To get more familiarity with kic and other tools used in this lab, please run through the inner-loop lab [here](../../inner-loop.md#inner-loop)

 ## Create cluster in Codespaces